-The Presidio Trust (the "Trust") initially developed this Procurement Policy pursuant to the Presidio Trust Act (16 U.S.C.§460bb appendix, the "Act").
-Section 104(b) of the Act directed the Trust to establish and promulgate procedures applicable to its procurement of goods and services including, but not limited to, the award of contracts on the basis of contractor qualifications, price, commercially reasonable buying practices, and reasonable competition.
-The Act states that federal laws and regulations governing procurement by federal agencies shall not apply to the Trust, with the exception of laws and regulations related to federal government contracts governing working conditions and wage rates and any civil rights provisions otherwise applicable thereto.
-Although the Presidio Trust is exempt from most federal procurement laws and regulations, it has the discretion to adopt as part of its Procurement Policy the substance of those laws or regulations it deems appropriate.
-Unless stated specifically in a) this Procurement Policy, b) procedures enacted pursuant to this Policy, c) the Trust Act or d) legislation subsequently enacted, no procurement statute or regulation shall apply to the Trust's procurements.
+- 1.1 Purpose.
+This Procurement Policy ("Procurement Policy" or "Policy") establishes policy and guidance to provide an efficient and effective way to obtain needed goods and services for the fulfillment of the Presidio Trust's ("Trust") mission. - 1.2 Legal Authority.
+This Policy is developed pursuant to the Presidio Trust Act, 16 U.S.C. §460bb appendix ("Act").
+Section 104(b) of the Act directs the Trust to establish and promulgate procedures applicable to its procurement of goods and services including, but not limited to, the award of contracts on the basis of contractor qualifications, price, commercially reasonable buying practices, and reasonable competition.
+The Act provides that federal laws and regulations governing procurement by federal agencies shall not apply to the Trust, with the exception of laws and regulations related to federal government contracts governing working conditions and wage rates and any civil rights provisions otherwise applicable thereto.
+Although the Trust is exempt from most federal procurement laws and regulations, it has the discretion to adopt as part of its Procurement Policy the substance of those laws or regulations it deems appropriate.
+Unless stated specifically in (i) this Policy, (ii) procedures enacted pursuant to this Policy, (iii) the Act or (iv) legislation subsequently enacted, no procurement statute or regulation shall apply to the Trust's procurements. - 1.3 Creation of Rights.
+Nothing in this Policy creates or conveys any substantive rights. - 1.4 Applicability.
+This Policy applies to all procurements by the Trust with the exception of the solicitation of tenants, purchase of utilities, and issuance of cooperative and interagency agreements.
+Waivers or deviations from this Policy may be approved by the Executive Director, provided such waivers or deviations are reported to the Presidio Trust Board of Directors in a timely manner. - 1.5 Key Principles.
+This Policy embodies four key principles considered essential for achieving good procurement management.
+These are: - ▶ Effectiveness the timely and cost-effective procurement of products and services. - ► Flexibility the ability to make good decisions based on best practices for particular circumstances rather than rigid adherence to standard procedures. - ► Efficiency simple processes that achieve desired results without undue oversight or waste of resources. - ▶ Public trust achieved through fairness and open and honest communications with contractors, vendors and the public.